alessandrograssi10/EA-Job-Simulation/README.md

 - 🛒 Selling items with real-time updates on inventory and earnings.
 - 📋 Displaying a detailed list of all items in the inventory.

-> Refer to the implementation in `task-4-starter.cpp`.
+> Refer to the implementation in `InventoryManagement.cpp`.

 ## 🛠️ Getting Started